Byzantine medicine

 Byzantine medicine encompasses the common medical practices of the Byzantine Empire from c.
 400 AD to 1453 AD.
 Byzantine medicine was notable for building upon the knowledge base developed by its Greco-Roman predecessors.
 In preserving medical practices from antiquity, Byzantine medicine influenced Islamic medicine and fostered the Western rebirth of medicine during the Renaissance.
+The concept of the hospital appeared in Byzantine Empire as an institution to offer medical care and possibility of a cure for the patients because of the ideals of Christian charity.

 Byzantine physicians often compiled and standardized medical knowledge into textbooks.
 Their records tended to include both diagnostic explanations and technical drawings.
 The Medical Compendium in Seven Books, written by the leading physician Paul of Aegina, survived as a particularly thorough source of medical knowledge.
 This compendium, written in the late seventh century, remained in use as a standard textbook for the following 800 years.
 This tradition of compilation continued from around the tenth century into the twentieth through the genre of medical writings known as iatrosophia.

 Late antiquity ushered in a revolution in medical science, and historical records often mention civilian hospitals (although battlefield medicine and wartime triage were recorded well before Imperial Rome).
 Constantinople stood out as a center of medicine during the Middle Ages, which was aided by its crossroads location, wealth, and accumulated knowledge.